TinkerTavern/NT-Bar/README.md

 - Tile Shift (Needlepoint): An image is split into a 3x3 or 4x4 grid and scrambled, where the tiles need to be swapped around to create the original image
-- OR Cypher: A cypher is created with a series of symbols and the key is provided, the user is then expected to decode the message and type the answer
+- OR Cypher: A cypher is created with a series of symbols and the key is provided, the user is then expected to decode the message and type the answer.
+Note that this game hasn't been modified from the original design and isn't intended to be used for experimentation

 Each game contains three main sreens, an introduction screen with an image, a text description defining context and background; a game screen with the specific game's content; and a game complete screen.
 This final screen either shows a